-The PASA is an untimed online assessment.
-Some students may use objects or tactile representations during the test, while others may be able to answer the questions online with the assistance of their teacher or test administrator.
+The PASA is an untimed, online, adaptive assessment. with several levels of difficulty.
+After a few questions are completed, they are scored and the next set of questions is assigned.
+The next set of questions may be less difficult, more difficult, or the same level of difficulty based on how the student answered previously.
+In addition, students may use objects or tactile representations during the test, while others may be able to answer the questions online with the assistance of their teacher or test administrator.
 The test is given in a one-to-one setting by the child's teacher or other qualified personnel who are familiar with the student.
 The Bureau of Special Education (BSE) recommends the test be administered in an environment that is familiar to the student.
-The student may take the test over several days, as long as it is completed within the state-specified testing window.
+The test is designed to be given in smaller chunks across multiple sessions.
+This better matches classroom instruction.
+Teachers also have flexibility in scheduling the test during the 6-week window in the spring.
+They can choose the order of the subjects given.